 To find out more about the criteria that must be met to become an Ultra Site, please read the Ultra Site Terms of Reference by clicking here.

 To become an Ultra Site there will be an additional fee on top of the initial Site Registration cost.
-The fee to become an Ultra Site is determined by the contract value and will need to be paid on all re-registrations.
+The additional fee is determined by the site’s value in accordance with the table below.
+Please note that if your project will be registered over more than one phase, each additional fee will be based on the value of each phase, rather than the total project value.

 |Contract value||Ultra Site fee (excl.
 VAT)|